lewisevans2007/Obsidian_vault/Operating Systems/Linux/Kernel/main.c/kernel_init.md

 #linux
-This function performs the primary initialization of the kernel, including memory allocation, initializing the scheduler, creating the root file system, and setting up basic hardware and system data structures.
+This function performs the primary initialization of the [[kernel]], including memory allocation, initializing the scheduler, creating the root file system, and setting up basic hardware and system data structures.

 ## Code
 ```c